TurkeyMcMac/large_slugs/README.md

 Three mese slugs can be crafted into a mese crystal fragment.

-## Performance
+## Behavior

-Again, you can disable slug behavior entirely in the mod settings.
-However, I have not observed a huge performance cost.
+If behavior is enabled, an ABM runs every 5 seconds\* to update active slugs.

-Implemented as nodes, slugs are less expensive to simulate than regular entities.
-An ABM runs every 5 seconds\* to update active slugs.
-The updates are spread around the interval.
+The updates are spread throughout the interval.
 Each interval, one out of every 5 slugs\* is actually updated.
-Each slug may check a radius of 5\* nodes around them and act based on the nearby population of their species.
-One out of 6\* will choose to die if there is more than 1\* other slug nearby.
-Of those remaining, one out of 6\* will try to reproduce if there are 0\* other slugs nearby.
+Each slug may check a radius of 5 nodes\* around them and act based on the nearby population of their species.
+One out of 6\* will choose to die if there is more than 1 other slug\* nearby.
+Of those remaining, one out of 6\* will try to reproduce if there are 0 other slugs\* nearby.
 Those that neither die nor try to reproduce will try to move.

 \* These are default values.
 They can be changed in the settings.